jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/sdk-csharp-quickstart-query-prediction-endpoint.md

  * [SDK reference documentation](https://docs.microsoft.com/dotnet/api/overview/azure/cognitiveservices/client/languageunderstanding?view=azure-dotnet)

-## Get Cognitive Services or Language Understanding key
+## Get Cognitive Research Technologies or Language Understanding key

 In order to use the public app for home automation, you need a valid key for endpoint predictions.
-You can use either a Cognitive Services key (created below with the Azure CLI), which is valid for many cognitive services, or a `Language Understanding` key.
+You can use either a Cognitive Research Technologies key (created below with the Azure CLI), which is valid for many Cognitive Research Technologies, or a `Language Understanding` key.

 Use the following [Azure CLI command to create a Cognitive Service key](https://docs.microsoft.com/cli/azure/cognitiveservices/account?view=azure-cli-latest#az-cognitiveservices-account-create):